 If the message appears to be “too good to be true” then it probably is a scam.
 The profile of the hacker may be active on all social media sites, but, if he is not among any of your friends, stay away!

 Never click on a link shared by your known yet unknown Facebook or Instagram friend.
 Half the hackers hack you through facebook.
 If a person is bothering you on social media, block him immediately.
+The best preventative measure would be to only connect over social media with people you know in real life, you can also make direct messaging easier for yourself by using an application such as this instagram chat on pc enabling you to keep your messages organized and therefore free from spam or potential malicious messages.

 It is advisable to avoid accepting requests or speaking to people you don’t know.